olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 # Mediscreen - Patient application
 Welcome to Mediscreen !

-- Mediscreen is a medical company specialized in disease diagnosis
+- Mediscreen is a medical company specialized in diseases diagnosis
-- Mediscreen wants to develop a new application which goal is to diagnose the risk for patients of having diabetes
+- Mediscreen wants to develop a new application which goal is to diagnose the risk for patients to develop diabetes

 ### Mediscreen Diabetes Application

 The application is composed of 3 Microservices :
 - Mediscreen Patient : in charge of managing patients and their personal data
 - Mediscreen Note : in charge of managing notes written by doctors
-- Mediscreen Report : in charge of generating reports avaluating the risk for patients to develop diabetes
+- Mediscreen Report : in charge of generating reports evaluating the risk for patients to develop diabetes

 This repository contains the Mediscreen Patient Microservice.